LilyYin17/Hiking_Everyday/README.md

 6. Right click `Tomcat v9.0 Server at localhost`, choose `Properties`.
 Click `Switch Location` to change the location to /Servers/Tomcat v9.0 Server at localhost.server
 7. To start the Tomcat Server, right click on 1Tomcat v9.0 Server at localhost` and click `Start`

-## 4. Elcipse: Add the project to Tomcat and run the project under Tomcat
+## 4. Eclipse: Add the project to Tomcat and run the project under Tomcat
 1. Right click on your `Tomcat v9.0 server at localhost` and choose `Add and Remove`
 2. Move Hiking_Everyday from left to right and click `finish`